Daviddedic2008/STM32F407VGT6-DISC1_Operating_System/README.md

     Connect the piezoelectric speaker using GPIOD_0
   ## Build
     The project requires ZERO external headers.
 Everything from the startup code to specific io register memory locations is in the project.
     You can either:
     a.)
 Use STM32CubeIDE to open the project, and then simply clone the repo and press upload/run b.)
 Build using CMake, and upload via custom upload commands(still working on generating them, will be here soon)

   # Issues
     The project still requires the debugger to be flashed onto the cortex.
-This is very annoying, and the debugger does auto-reset flash memory making the whole OS pointless.
-You can either tweak the debug launch file or wait until I figure out some general upload commands and put them here.
-Sorry!
+    I have some custom upload commands but am unsure if they work on other systems.
   # Fun Demos!
   Everything here is just fun little demos I recorded: